KOBRA: Fluctuating Elastic Rods for Slender Biological Macromolecules

 The easiest way to download KOBRA is as part of FFEA.
 Download FFEA+KOBRA as a binary distribution or build from source, following the installation instructions.
 Then, head over to the KOBRA tutorial to get started.
 You’ll need some experience in Linux and Python.

 You can find a talk I gave on KOBRA here.
-Stay tuned, my PhD thesis should pop up here soon.
+You can read my PhD thesis on the White Rose repository.

 KOBRA was developed by me, and designed by myself, Daniel Read, Sarah Harris and Oliver Harlen.
 I would also like to thank Albert Solernou for his HPC advice, and Samantha Coffey for testing.